UlaSubkowska/Correct_Label/README.txt

 HOW TO OPEN CORRECT_LABEL_second_step:
-Please find the exact path of file CORRECT_LABEL_second_step.py (you can find instruction for it in part 'HOW TO OPEN CORRECT_LABEL')

-Now open command line interpreter from your start menu and type: python path.CORRECT_LABEL_second_step.py (where path is the exact path which you already found)
+Please make sure that you are still at the same pleace in command line interpreter ('C:\Users\User\Desktop\CORRECT_LABEL>').
+*If you have a problem, please find solution in internet your goal is to get this path - "C:\Users\User\Desktop\CORRECT_LABEL>" on the screen.
+Now please type 'python CORRECT_LABEL_second_step.py' and press enter to start program.

-Then follow instructions in program CORRECT_LABEL_second_step.py (keep in mind that before name of file you want to analise you have to type exact path, use the same method to find it as before - example C:\Users\Ula\PycharmProjects\CORRECT_LABEL\good_translated.txt).
+Then follow instructions in program CORRECT_LABEL_second_step.py (keep in mind that files which you want to attache to program (output_labels.csv) have to be in CORRECT_LABEL folder and you have to type filname extension.

 Also you can use IDLE for execute whole program if you want.